HyungkiIm/SFOM-DRO/README.md

 Moreover, the "src" folder includes the "RBTree" subdirectory, which implements the RBTree using C code.
 As written in the "Building" section, you must build the
 "cython_RBTree.pyx" file first to use this.

+### Scripts

+The "scripts" folder includes the Jupyter notebooks to run each experiment.
+The experiment named "n_num_test" runs the SOFO approach and OFO approach for different values of the number of samples ($n$) to compare its solving time.
+The experiment named "K_time_test" runs the SOFO approach with different values of $K$ and compares its duality gap over time.
+More detailed explanations are available in each notebook.

 ## Results

+You can run new experiments by running the corresponding Jupyter Notebook.
+We specify the parameters that you might want to change for each experiment in the Jupyter Notebook.
+The newly created results will be saved under the "results" folder.
+Also, the results that we used in our paper are stored under the "submitted_results" folder.

 ## Replicating